 You probably see stickers in storefront windows all over your town: think local, act global.
 Or however that goes.
-But there really is some important truth there.
+But there really is important truth there.

 My family and I have spent a lot of time traveling—not just around the world, but throughout the U.S., too.
 We’ve driven up and down the east and west coasts, immersing ourselves in the myriad cuisines, subtle cultural differences, varied landscapes, and sometimes comical accents and word choices.
 There is no one way to live in America, and it’s a joy to experience.